ObjectIsAdvantag/sparkbot-starterkit/README.md

 # troubleshooting

-For debugging purpose, you may want to run a WebAPI Traffic inspector.
+For debugging purpose, you may want to use a WebAPI Traffic inspector.

-We suggest Fiddler on Windows.
+httsp://sparkbot.localtunnel.me <-internet-> http://localhost:9090 <-lan-> :8080

-If you wanna try an experimental #golang traffic capture tool, try [smartproxy](https://github.com/ObjectIsAdvantag/smartproxy).
+If you 're looking for options, Windows users generally use [Fiddler](https://www.telerik.com/download/fiddler).

-Simply [pick a binary](https://github.com/ObjectIsAdvantag/smartproxy/releases/tag/v0.4) for your platform, and run it
+Linux and Mac users may give a try to [smartproxy](https://github.com/ObjectIsAdvantag/smartproxy): an experimental #golang traffic capture tool.
+Simply [pick a binary](https://github.com/ObjectIsAdvantag/smartproxy/releases/tag/v0.4) for your platform, and run through these basic steps.

 ``` bash